-You may submit claims for eligible expenses incurred after your termination date but incurred within the 2019 plan year.
-You must submit any eligible 2018 claims, including any pertinent supporting documentation, to establish that the claim is eligible to be reimbursed, no later than June 30, 2020.
+You may submit claims for eligible expenses incurred after your termination date but incurred within the 2020 plan year.
+You must submit any eligible 2020 claims, including any pertinent supporting documentation, to establish that the claim is eligible to be reimbursed, no later than June 30, 2021.
+Note: If your claims deadline falls within the COVID-19 Outbreak Period, your deadline will be recalculated to allow an additional 4 months to submit claims for reimbursement from the end of the Outbreak Period.